-(1) In order to be eligible for a grant, the applicant must:
+- (1) In order to be eligible for a grant, the applicant must: - Be non-profit-making and

-- Be non-profit-making and - Be a legally registered organisation and - Be established2 in a Member State of CARIFORUM (Antigua & and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and Grenadines, Suriname, and Trinidad and Tobago) and - Be directly responsible for the preparation and management of the project and - Have a proven track record of at least 2 years working with the respective vulnerable group.
+- Be a legally registered organisation and - Be established1 in a Member State of CARIFORUM (Antigua & and Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, Montserrat, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and Grenadines, Suriname, and Trinidad and Tobago) and - Be directly responsible for the preparation and management of the project and - Proven track record of at least 2 years working with the respective vulnerable group.

-International organisations3 are NOT eligible.
+International organisations2 are NOT eligible.